ericlove02/Tonality/README.md

 ### Notifications
 On a users profile page, they can visit their notifications page.
 This page shows recent activity regarding your account.
 This could be new followers, likes on your reviews, or discussion on a forum thread you are a part of.

+### Mobile
+Tonalty is specially formatted on mobile devices to have a edge-to-edge feed, giving more of an app feel while still be available on any device's web browser.
+A video of this formatting can be found below.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- EXAMPLES -->